marcguery/varif/README.md

 ## Automatic translation

-When the variant is inside a CDS (i. e. its first position is inside a CDS), this feature will predict the protein sequence affected by the whole variant plus bases before and after included in a chosen window with `--prot-window-before` and `--prot-window-after` options.
+When the variant is inside a CDS (i. e. its first position is inside a CDS), this feature will predict the protein sequence affected by the whole variant plus amino acids before and after (in the direction of the translation) included in a chosen window with `--prot-window-before` and `--prot-window-after` options.
-Windows are expressed in amino acid before the and after the whole variant in the direction of the translation.
 The translation will stop if:

 - The window is completely translated